mkearney/data-scribers/content/post/2017-07-18-correlated-psychological-varia.md

   - vuorrenetlifycom
 ---

-Assessing the correlations between psychological variabless, such as abilities and improvements, is one essential goal of psychological science.
-However, psychological variables are usually only available to the researcher as estimated parameters in mathematical and statistical[... <i class="fas fa-external-link-alt"></i>](https://vuorre.netlify.com/post/2017/correlated-psychological-variables-uncertainty-and-bayesian-estimation/)
+Assessing the correlations between psychological variabless, such as abilities and improvements, is one essential goal of psychological science[... <i class="fas fa-external-link-alt"></i>](https://vuorre.netlify.com/post/2017/correlated-psychological-variables-uncertainty-and-bayesian-estimation/)